countable-web/open-source-corporation/engineering/OPERATIONS.md

 Never expose the db management port, it should only be accessible via Docker.

+#### Migrations

+Migrations should be run as a part of a startup script, so the DB schema is always up to date with the currently running code.

+Note: migration conflicts should be resolved when merging `develop` into your working branch and not as part of operations work.

 ## Backups
 *ALL* production data of ours and clients' must be backed up.
 We must have reasonable evidence that backups can actually be restored.
 For example, periodically update your development environment's database using a backup from production.